Training for Comics – Review

 Second

-I had this subscription for over a year.
+I had this subscription for more than a year.
 You need to be persistent in doing the repetitions.
 I downloaded the worksheets and put them on my iPad so I practiced in Procreate and also used Photoshop.

 I found it hard to keep going, because you don’t know what you will get next and when.
 Which means you cannot cherry pick on the topics you want to learn or improve.
 It’s also a way for training for comics to keep you paying each month.